-- 1. THAT monitoring of consented activities at the Inglewood landfill in the 2019-2020 year remain unchanged from that undertaken in 2018-2019. - 2.
-THAT the biennial monitoring of discharges at the Marfell landfill continues unchanged and that the programme next be implemented in the 2020-2021 period. - 3.
-THAT monitoring of consented activities at the Okato landfill in the 2019-2020 year continue at the same level as in 2018-2019. - 4.
-THAT the option for a review of resource consents 4526-3, 4527-3, and 4902-2 in June 2020, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate to deal with any adverse effects on the environment arising from the exercise of the consents. - 5.
-THAT should there be issues with environmental or administrative performance at any of the sites in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Inglewood landfill in the 2020-2021 year remain unchanged from that undertaken in 2019-2020 with the exception of an alteration to the macroinvertebrate survey to a more suitable sampling site.
+This will include an additional downstream site in the summer survey to further understand the landfills impact on the stream. - 2.
+THAT in the biennial monitoring of discharges at the Marfell landfill continues unchanged from the 2018-2019 monitoring year and that the programme next be implemented in the 2020-2021 period. - 3.
+THAT monitoring of consented activities at the Okato landfill in the 2020-2021 year continue at the same level as in the 2019-2020 period. - 4.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.